This activity is designed to change: Competence, Performance, Patient Outcome. 4 hr(s)

 - To utilize basic motivational interviewing techniques to motivate people having substance use problems to change behaviors in order to improve health.

 - Refer patients to the appropriate type of substance abuse treatment center and/or specialist

 - Follow-up with and reassess patients who receive treatment for substance abuse or tobacco use

 - Apply the SBIRT approach to substance use problems at a comprehensive and integrated level by individualizing screening, brief interventions, and referral for different patients.

 Audience and Accreditation

 Audience: Students and Community Organizations in the Health Profession

-A letter of completion for up to 4 hour(s) is available for non-physicians.
+A letter of completion for 4 hours is available for non-physicians.